r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 native compiler toolchain so that R and R packages can be built natively on Windows.

-Scripts for setting up the build in docker running Ubuntu 20.04 are available [here](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/toolchain_libs/).
+Scripts for setting up the build in docker running Ubuntu, Debian or Fedora are available [here](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/toolchain_libs/).
 However, this is easy enough and convenient to run natively.
 On Ubuntu